Automate and orchestrate for better business continuity

 Enterprises across the globe are undertaking digital transformation and adopting hybrid cloud architectures to enhance business continuity, create superior customer experiences, optimize costs and improve agility.
 One of the overriding goals in this effort is to minimize outages and disruptions that negatively affect customer satisfaction and revenues.

 But at the same time, both hybrid cloud adoption and digital transformation increase the number of points of potential disruption in comparison with traditional IT infrastructure.
-Often, organizations don’t have all their critical applications adequately protected, and nearly half of their disaster recovery tests are failing.
-This can have a serious effect on business continuity, given that virtually every enterprise will experience downtime at one point or another due to malicious activity, natural disasters, human error or plain-old systems failure.
+Often, organizations don’t have all their core business applications adequately protected, and nearly half of their disaster recovery (DR) tests are failing.
+This can have a serious effect on business continuity, given that virtually every enterprise will experience downtime at one point or another due to malicious activity like ransomware attack, cyber attack, data breach, natural disaster, human error or plain-old systems failure.

 With 100 percent uptime virtually impossible these days, the smart strategy is to reduce the duration of outages and minimize the impact on data and operations.
 How is the enterprise supposed to increase flexibility and agility in the hybrid cloud while also maintaining or improving its recovery capabilities?
 In short: automation and orchestration.